webqit/observer/README.md

 ---

 Observe and intercept operations on arbitrary JavaScript objects and arrays using a utility-first, general-purpose reactivity API!

-This API re-explores the unique design of the [Object.observe()](https://web.dev/es7-observe/) API and unifies that with the rest of JavaScript's metaprogramming APIs: `Proxies`, `Reflect`, `Object`!
+This API re-explores the unique design of the retired [Object.observe()](https://web.dev/es7-observe/) API and unifies that with the rest of JavaScript's metaprogramming APIs: `Proxies`, `Reflect`, `Object`!

 The Observer API comes as one little API for all things _object observability_.
 (Only `~5.8KiB min|zip`)